 When the Template example program is launched the above variables are loaded from the EEPROM and printed to the LCD.
 If the configuration is changed via the USB port the variables are saved to the EEPROM and printed to the LCD.

 The EEPROM addresses, where the variables are stored, are defined in the config.h file.
-You can chose any EEPROM address you like but please be aware of a potential conflict with the EEPROM addresses in the other RFzero example programs.
+You can chose any EEPROM address you like but please be aware of potential conflicts with the EEPROM addresses in the other RFzero example programs.

 Otherwise the program has no real functionality – but this is where you come into the picture by adding the decision flow you need in your own program.